Differential-Equation Constrained Optimization With Stochasticity: Numerical Examples

 \section{Numerical Examples}

 This section presents a few numerical inversion examples using the proposed particle method~\eqref{eqn:particle_method}.
-Throughout the section, we use the KL divergence~\eqref{eqn:KL_obj} as the objective function and the $W_2$ metric to determine the geometry.
+Throughout the section, we use the KL divergence~\eqref{eqn:KL_obj} as the objective function and the $W_2$ metric to determine the geometry. {In all examples in this section, we set $\epsilon = 0.5$ as the hyperparameter in the density estimation step~\eqref{eqn:particle_KL}.
+The time step size to discretize the gradient dynamics~\eqref{eqn:particle_KL} is chosen using the Armijo backtracking line search.}